lumbantalasha07-netizen/stock-scoop-27/replit.md

 ## Overview

-This is a full-stack restaurant inventory management application built with React, TypeScript, Express, and Vite.
-The system enables restaurant owners to track daily stock levels, record sales, calculate profits, and manage product inventory.
+This is a full-stack restaurant inventory management application built with React, TypeScript, Express, and Vite. **Recently migrated from Lovable (frontend-only with direct Supabase access) to Replit's fullstack template with Express backend and API-based architecture.** The system enables restaurant owners to track daily stock levels, record sales, calculate profits, and manage product inventory.
 It features a modern UI built with shadcn/ui components and Tailwind CSS, providing an intuitive interface for daily stock operations.

 The application allows users to maintain a product catalog with pricing information, create daily inventory records tracking opening/closing stock levels, and automatically calculate profits based on cost and selling prices.
 It includes visual analytics through profit charts and summary statistics cards.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Migration (November 2025)

+**Status**: Migration from Lovable to Replit fullstack template completed with server stability issue being investigated.

+**Completed Work**:
+- ✅ Created fullstack directory structure (client/, server/, shared/)
+- ✅ Implemented Drizzle schemas matching original Supabase tables
+- ✅ Created MemStorage for development (can be swapped to Postgres)
+- ✅ Built Express API with routes for products and daily records
+- ✅ Migrated all components to use API calls instead of Supabase client
+- ✅ Updated routing from react-router-dom to wouter
+- ✅ Fixed all TypeScript compilation errors
+- ✅ Fixed Express 5 compatibility issues (changed wildcard routes to use `app.use()`)
+- ✅ Added `allowedHosts: true` to vite.config.ts for Replit iframe support

+**Known Issue**:
+Server starts successfully (logs show "Server running on port 5000") and Vite connects, but then the server process crashes/resets shortly after.
+Browser console shows `[vite] server connection lost`.
+This appears to be a runtime crash occurring after initial startup.
+Investigation ongoing.

 ## System Architecture